insysbio/drug-loaded-nanoparticles/README.md

 ## TODO

-- [x] experimental data vs simulation comparison in DBSolve
+- [x] Simulations and experimental data in HetaSimulator
-- [x] Test simulations for NoNP, U16p, T
-- [x] split Heta code into modules
-- [x] Annotate components
-- [x] GH Actions for exporting to different formats
-- [x] Release version 0.1.0
-- [ ] Share the datasets
+- [x] Share the datasets
-- [ ] Simulations and experimental data in HetaSimulator
+- [ ] Reproduce fitting

 ## Contributors